TingkaiLiu/Ray-SLURM-autoscaler/README.md

 This package provides supports for two scenarios:

 - The head node of the Ray cluster is outside of SLURM (i.e. on the login node of the cluster).
 This is useful when users want to connect to the Ray cluster remotely (using Ray client, for example), while the compute nodes of the cluster are not directly reachable from outside of the cluster.
-In such case, it is recommended to set the CPU and GPU resource of the Ray head node to be 0, since login node is not supposed to be used for computation.
+In such cases, it is recommended to set the CPU and GPU resource of the Ray head node to be 0, since the login node is not supposed to be used for computation.

 - The head node of the Ray cluster is under SLURM.
 This is useful when users are only using the Ray cluster when logging into the compute cluster, and want to avoid conflict with other users on the same cluster.